 Heart-Breaking True Story

-We know a man who's great-aunt in Yemen was taken by Muslims.
-She was around 11-13-years-old.
+We know a man who's great-aunt in Yemen was taken by Muslims in her preteens.

 One of the things they did to break these girls was to force them to eat non-kosher food.
-(Then it was easier to forcibly marry them off to a Muslim and all that followed.)
+(Then it was easier to forcibly marry them off to a Muslim and everything else that followed.)

 But this Jewish girl refused.